 |

-his kindness throughout the entire kingdom.
-My friend the
+kindness throughout the entire kingdom.
+My friend the Scarecrow

-Scarecrow is looking for a brain.
-The kindly Tin-Man is looking
+is looking for a brain.
+The Tin-Man is looking for a heart.

-for a heart.
-And the cowardly lion is looking for courage.
-Is
+And the gentle lion is looking for courage.
+Is it possible that

 |